steemit/devportal-tutorials-js/tutorials/11_submit_comment_reply/README.md

-# Purpose
+# Submit a Comment

+_By the end of this tutorial you should know how to post a simple comment to Steem._

-**How to Submit a Post** by demonstrating the typical process of preparing content and then using the broadcast operation.
+This tutorial will take you through the process of preparing and posting comment using the `broadcast.comment` operation.

-We will focus on properly formatting the content followed by broadcasting the transaction with a `demo` account.
+Being able to post a comment is critical to most social applications built on Steem.

-## Description
+## Intro

-We are using the `broadcast.comment` function provided by `dsteem` which generates, signs, and broadcast the transaction to the network.
+We are using the `broadcast.comment` function provided by the `dsteem` library which generates, signs, and broadcasts the transaction to the network.
 On the Steem platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
 When there is no `parent_author`, the it's a post, when there is, it's a comment.

-## Tutorial steps
+## Steps
+1. **App Setup** Import `dsteem` into `app.js` and prepare it to communicate with a Steem blockchain
+1. **Choose Parent Post** Choose a parent post on which to comment.
+Parse the author and permlink from it.
+1. **Add Content** Add `body` content to your comment
+1. **Get Comment Data** Collect values from the UI
+1. **Create Comment Permlink** Create a permlink for your comment
+1. **Build Comment Object** Assemble the information into a valid comment object
+1. **Post Comment** Send the new comment to the blockchain & render the result.

+#### 1. App Setup

 As usual, we have a `public/app.js` file which holds the Javascript segment of the tutorial.
 In the first few lines we define the configured library and packages: